vetscience/Assemblosis/README.md

 An annotated example of the YAML file for Caenorhabditis elegans assembly.
 ```
 # Top level directory, which contains the PacBio raw data
-# The script looks for all .h5 files recursively in given directory
+# NOTE!
+The script looks for all .h5 files recursively in given directory
 pacBioDataDir:
   class: Directory
   location: /home/<username>/Dna